-1½ cup dehydrated coconut, soaked in water, for at least 10 hours
+1½ cups dehydrated coconut (soaked in water, for at least 10 hours)

 1 teaspoon vanilla

 ½ teaspoon sea salt

 2 limes (save all pulp and zest; separate out zest of one lime for crust)

 1 recipe of graham cracker crust (use the zest of the one lime in this recipe)

 1. Prepare the real cream cheese, following the recipe on my recipe page.

 2. Blend the coconut until it is very smooth.
 This took me about 8 minutes with my high speed blender.
 You don’t want the coconut swimming in liquid, but there should be ‘milk’ in the stuff after it’s soaked.

 3. Combine the coconut and real cream cheese and blend very well.
 Culture for at least another 24 hours.
 You can cheat and hurry this up by culturing the whole thing at once.
 Simply make the coconut the day before you start the real cream cheese.